mateusjunges/laravel-kafka/docs/consuming-messages/configuring-consumer-options.md

 ```+parse
 <x-docs.tip title="Hot tip!">
-- Values must be strings, arrays/objects/numbers are skipped.
-- Empty string keys are ignored.
-- If you already have headers on the original message they will be preserved unless overwritten.
+Header values must be strings.
+Arrays/objects/numbers as well as empty string keys are ignored.
+Any headers on the original message are preserved unless overwritten.
 </x-docs.tip>
 ```